cuiyongbo/hello-world/my_wiki/shell_command/grep_command.rst

          Use *PATTERN* as the pattern.
 This can be used to specify multiple search patterns, or to protect a pattern beginning with a hyphen (-). (:option:`-e` is specified by POSIX.)

-      .. option:: -f FILE, --file=FILE

-         Obtain patterns from *FILE*, one per line.
-The empty file contains zero patterns, and therefore matches nothing.
-         (:option:`-f` is specified by POSIX.)

       .. option:: -i, --ignore-case